Glynis Johns: Health and voice

-Johns has previously suffered from severe migraines.
-In a 1955 interview with Lydia Lane, she admitted that "Only recently have I learned how to relax.
-And since I have, the migraine headaches which have plagued me for years have disappeared.
+Early in her career, Johns suffered from severe migraines.
+In a 1955 interview with Lydia Lane, she admitted, "Only recently have I learned how to relax.
+And since I have, the migraine headaches, which have plagued me for years, have disappeared.
 I've finally learned to be still inside.
-Someone told me once, "When you let God in on your problems, you can let go and relax," and I've found that it works.'"
+Someone told me once, 'When you let God in on your problems, you can let go and relax,' and I've found that it works."

-Following her marriage to David Foster in 1952, she became fourteen pounds overweight.
-Talking to Lydia Lane, she describes this ordeal: "I was relaxed, happy, with little to do and I suppose I simply didn't burn up as much energy as usual.
-My appetite stayed the same and I gained a few pounds at a time until one day I discovered I was fourteen pounds overweight."
-Her solution was simple, "I'm convinced that weight is a mental problem" she said.
-"I counted calories for a while but nothing happened until I became really disturbed about it.
-From that moment on, I began to lose weight and in three weeks I was back to normal.
+Following her marriage to David Foster in 1952, Johns became 14 lb overweight.

+Talking with Lydia Lane in 1955, she stated "I was relaxed, happy, with little to do and I suppose I simply didn't burn up as much energy as usual.
+My appetite stayed the same and I gained a few pounds at a time until one day I discovered I was 14 pounds overweight."
+Further to the point, she said "I'm convinced that weight is a mental problem".
+"I counted calories for a while, but nothing happened until I became really disturbed about it.
+From that moment on, I began to lose weight and in three weeks, I was back to normal.
 The point I am trying to make is that dieting alone is not enough.
 It must be accompanied by a strong will and determination to lose [weight]."

 A few days before Johns was due to play Desiree Armfeldt at the opening night of A Little Night Music in 1973, she was rushed to hospital for emergency treatment of an intestinal infection.
-The debut was postponed by a week and Tammy Grimes was thought to be a likely successor, but to the shock of everybody, including her doctor, Johns rejoined the show after just two days: "I was not going to have anybody else sing my songs" she said.
+The debut was postponed by a week and Tammy Grimes was thought to be a likely successor.
+However, to the great surprise of her doctor, Johns rejoined the show after just two days: "I was not going to have anybody else sing my songs," she said.

+Johns suffered from stage fright throughout most of her career.
+In a 2023 interview, her grandson Thomas said, "Of course, she came across as supremely confident, but in private, she suffered quite crippling stage fright that she never really got over – only managed – so that makes her career even more remarkable."